edgesean/edgesean/README.md

 ## Hey!
-I'm Sean, a full-stack developer from the U.S
+I'm Sean, a full-stack developer from New Hampshire

-I'm a Full Stack Developer [@SwellByte](https://github.com/SwellByte) and [@DevStack](https://github.com/DevStack-LTD)
+I'm a Full Stack Developer [@Mapleton Hill](https://github.com/mapletonhillmedia)

 ## What I'm doing now

- I’m currently working on the SwellByte web client in Angular I’m currently learning Spring boot and Java
+ I’m currently working with Lambdas and other AWS services I’m currently learning Spring boot and Java

 ## Previous projects